United States home front during World War II: Employment

 Wartime mobilization drastically changed the sexual divisions of labor for women, as young able-bodied men were sent overseas and wartime manufacturing production increased.
 Throughout the war, according to Susan Hartmann (1982), an estimated 6.5 million women entered the labor force.
 Women, many of whom were married, took a variety of paid jobs in a multitude of vocational jobs, many of which were previously exclusive to men.
 The greatest wartime gain in female employment was in the manufacturing industry, where more than 2.5 million additional women represented an increase of 140 percent by 1944.
 This was catalyzed by the "Rosie the Riveter" phenomenon.

 The composition of the marital status of women who went to work changed considerably throughout the war.
 One in every ten married women entered the labor force during the war, and they represented more than three million of the new female workers, while 2.89 million were single and the rest widowed or divorced.
 For the first time in the nation's history, there were more married women than single women in the female labor force.
 In 1944, thirty-seven percent of all adult women were reported in the labor force, but nearly fifty percent of all women were employed at some time during that year at the height of wartime production.
 In the same year the unemployment rate hit an all-time historical low of 1.2%.

 According to Hartmann (1982), the women who sought employment, based on various surveys and public opinion reports at the time suggests that financial reasoning was the justification for entering the labor force; however, patriotic motives made up another large portion of women's desires to enter.
 Women whose husbands were at war were more than twice as likely to seek jobs.

 Woman aircraft worker checking assemblies.
 California, 1942.

-Fundamentally, women were thought to be taking work defined as "men's work;" however, the work women did was typically catered to specific skill sets management thought women could handle.
-Management would also advertise women's work as an extension of domesticity.
+Fundamentally, women were thought to be taking work defined as "men's work;" however, the work women did typically catered to specific skill sets that management thought women could handle.
+Management also advertized women's work as an extension of domesticity.
 For example, in a Sperry Corporation recruitment pamphlet the company stated, "Note the similarity between squeezing orange juice and the operation of a small drill press."
-A Ford Motor Company at Willow Run bomber plant publication proclaimed, "The ladies have shown they can operate drill presses as well as egg beaters."
-One manager was even stated saying, "Why should men, who from childhood on never so much as sewed on buttons be expected to handle delicate instruments better than women who have plied embroidery needles, knitting needles, and darning needles all their lives?"
-In these instances, women were thought of and hired to do jobs management thought they could perform based on sex-typing.
+A publication used in the Ford Motor Company’s huge Willow Run aircraft manufacturing plant (where in one three-day period workers were able to complete a four-engine Consolidated B-24 Liberator bomber every twenty-two minutes) proclaimed, "The ladies have shown they can operate drill presses as well as egg beaters."
+One manager was even quoted as saying, "Why should men, who from childhood on never so much as sewed on buttons be expected to handle delicate instruments better than women who have plied embroidery needles, knitting needles, and darning needles all their lives?"
+In these instances, women were hired to do jobs that male managers thought they could perform based on sex-typing.